Henrik Fisker: BMW

-Ford and Aston Martin (2001–05)
+Ford, Aston Martin, and others

 Fisker left BMW for the Ford Motor Company in 2001, where he served as design director at Aston Martin.
 He was in charge of the production design of the Aston Martin DB9 (in production from 2004 to 2016), bringing in elements from the history of Aston Martin cars.
 The DB9 was available as both a coupe and a convertible.
-Fisker also designed the Aston Martin V8 Vantage (in production from 2005 to the present).
+Fisker also designed the Aston Martin V8 Vantage (in production from 2005 to 2018).
 It was named the coolest car of the year and the best sounding car of the year by Top Gear in 2005.
 The Vantage is the best selling Aston Martin of all time.
 The extent of Fisker's involvement in designing both the DB9 and V8 Vantage has been disputed, however, with former director of design at Aston Martin Ian Callum saying the two cars were largely designed under his watch before Fisker joined the company.

 From September 2001 to August 2003, Fisker was creative director of Ingeni, Ford's London-based design and creativity center.
 In August 2003, he became the director of Ford's Global Advanced Design Studio in Irvine, California, where the Ford Shelby GR-1 was designed.
 In 2005, Fisker left Aston Martin and the Ford Motor Company.